hong-xiao-l/xjtlu_lxh/README.md

 How to run this project.

 1.Download the project files.
-Two ways to download:open the github to download the zip files or use the git command(git pull url).
+Two ways to download:open the github to download the zip files or use the git command(git pull git@github.com:hong-xiao-l/xjtlu_lxh.git).
 The former approach is demonstrated in the video.

 2. Using anaconda to create a virtual environment